rubysg/singapore/README.md

 [Comment: Unfortunately Singapore just doesn't make good variations of this dessert.
 You need to visit Malaysia for the real thing.]

-### Tsui Kway
+### Tsui Kway / Chwee Kueh

 This is an odd one, again from hawker centres.
+Rice cakes sprinkled with salted radish.

 [Comment: I *think* it's vegetarian.]